 Cómo reservar en el Pokémon Café (Osaka y Tokio): la guía completa de 2026

-Última actualización: mayo de 2026
+Última actualización: 22 de julio de 2026

 Esta guía detallada está disponible por ahora solo en inglés.
 El resumen, los precios y cómo reservar están traducidos abajo.
 Para cualquier duda escríbenos por Telegram o email y te ayudamos en español.